MichaelsPlayground/TalkToYourDESFireCard/desfire_ev3_file_operations.md

 # DESFire EV file operations

-On a Mifare DESFire EV3 tags five file types are available, each with a specific characteristic.
+On a Mifare DESFire EV3 tags six file types are available, each with a specific characteristic.
 Im describing all of them in a short overview to understand what file is usage for which task:

 **Standard file**: The most easy file type to work with.
 It has a fixed file size and can be written or read in a